DLibatique/CLAS199-S20/_pages/2-resources.md

 ***

 ## Electronic Resources
+[LibGuide](https://libguides.holycross.edu/ancientgendersexuality) - Our awesome Classics librarian, Mrs. Jennifer Whelan MLIS, has put together a page of resources to help us navigate the various types of sources and information that we'll be dealing with in this course.
+Check it out!

 [Cornell notes example](https://alisoninnes.files.wordpress.com/2017/10/cornell-notes-quick-dirty-guide.pdf) - A note-taking method suggested by [Alison Innes](https://twitter.com/alisoninnes) that may help you organize your notes and thoughts throughout lecture more easily.
 - [Cornell notes template](https://alisoninnes.files.wordpress.com/2018/01/template-for-cornell-notes-unlined1.pdf)